Exploratory Testing: A Detailed Guide

 This form of exploratory testing is based on real user scenarios.
 Testers take each scenario and then explore the software in all possible ways to match that scenario.
 The point is to test as many scenarios as possible to provide maximum test coverage.

 3. Strategy-based Exploratory Testing

-This is usually assigned to testers who are already familiar with the software being tested.
-It includes boundary value analysis, equivalence technique and risk-based technique to identify more challenging bugs.
+This is usually assigned to testers already familiar with the software being tested.
+It includes boundary value analysis, equivalence technique, and risk-based technique to identify more challenging bugs.

 Advantages of Exploratory Testing in Agile Development

 - It provides quick and early feedback at the early stages of development.

 - It helps to uncover a wide variety of bugs.

 - Developers, testers, designers, and any other stakeholders in a project can perform exploratory testing since it does not require a script.